oliviaberesford/CV/README.md

 ## <a name="interests">Interests/Hobbies</a>

 Above everything I am a food enthusiast and love exploring the restaurant scene of London and anywhere else I travel to, which I do whenever I can.
-I also very much enjoy cooking, creating my own artwork, running, skiing and I am addicted to sudokus!
+I also very much enjoy cooking, creating my own artwork, running and skiing.